boschglobal/dse.modelc/doc/content/apis/modelc/model/index.md

 : The Codec object associated with the binary signal.

 NULL
-: The binary signal does not have an associated Codec object.
+: The binary signal does not have an associated Codec object, inspect `errno` for additional information..

 #### Example (Codec Specification)